Inaccessible Island: Flora and fauna

 When Corporal William Glass and his family became the first settlers at Tristan da Cunha in 1816, goats and pigs were brought to Inaccessible Island to serve as a source of food.
-Cattle, sheep, and dogs were also introduced to the island at various points in the island's history.
-Some domestic animals helped to keep the Stoltenhoff brothers alive during their expedition, but all remaining domestic animals were removed during the 1950s.
+Cattle, sheep, and dogs were introduced to the island during its history.
+Domestic animals helped to keep the Stoltenhoff brothers alive during their expedition.
+All remaining domestic animals were removed during the 1950s.

-No land mammals, reptiles, amphibians, butterflies, or snails have been found at Inaccessible.
-The island does have 64 native plant species, including 20 types of flowering plants and 17 species of ferns.
-In addition, 48 invertebrate species exist on the island, 10 of which were introduced.
-Subantarctic fur seals and southern elephant seals have also been seen at the island in increasing numbers, and cetaceans live in the surrounding waters: most notably, southern right whales and a resident population of dusky dolphins.
+No land mammals, reptiles, amphibians, or butterflies have been found at Inaccessible.
+The island has 64 native plant species, including 20 types of flowering plants and 17 species of ferns.
+48 invertebrate species exist on the island, 10 of which were introduced.
+Subantarctic fur seals and southern elephant seals have been seen at the island in increasing numbers, and cetaceans live in the surrounding waters: most notably, southern right whales and a resident population of dusky dolphins.

+Several plant pathogens have been introduced to the island.
+These are scale insects and an associated sooty mold fungus.
+This has killed some of the Phylica trees and reduced the amount of fruit they produce.
+A likely consequence is the observed serious decline in numbers of Inaccessible Island finch between 2014 and 2020.

 Birds

-Inaccessible is perhaps best known for the Inaccessible Island rail, the world's smallest living flightless bird.
+Inaccessible is the exclusive habitat of the Inaccessible Island rail, the world's smallest living flightless bird.
 The island has been identified as an Important Bird Area (IBA) by BirdLife International as a breeding site for seabirds and its endemic landbirds.
-Birds for which the IBA is significant include northern rockhopper penguins (up to 27,000 breeding pairs), Tristan albatrosses (2–3 pairs), sooty albatrosses (200 pairs), Atlantic yellow-nosed albatrosses (1,100 pairs), broad-billed prions (up to 500,000 pairs), soft-plumaged petrels (up to 50,000 pairs), spectacled petrels, great shearwaters (up to 2 million pairs), little shearwaters (up to 50,000 pairs), white-faced storm petrels (up to 50,000 pairs), white-bellied storm petrels (up to 50,000 pairs), Antarctic terns, Inaccessible rails (up to 5,000 pairs), Tristan thrushes and Inaccessible buntings.
+Birds for which the IBA is significant include northern rockhopper penguins (up to 27,000 breeding pairs), Tristan albatrosses (2–3 pairs), sooty albatrosses (200 pairs), Atlantic yellow-nosed albatrosses (1,100 pairs), broad-billed prions (up to 500,000 pairs), soft-plumaged petrels (up to 50,000 pairs), spectacled petrels, great shearwaters (up to 2 million pairs), little shearwaters (up to 50,000 pairs), white-faced storm petrels (up to 50,000 pairs), white-bellied storm petrels (up to 50,000 pairs), Antarctic terns, Inaccessible rails (up to 5,000 pairs), Tristan thrushes (1,500-7,000 individuals across the Tristan da Cunha archipelago), and Inaccessible Island finches (around 24,000 individuals).

-Economy

-Inaccessible Island has been used by the islanders of Tristan da Cunha for several economic purposes.
-The island has guano deposits and eggs, but due to the difficulty of travelling about the island, the islanders have generally chosen to go to Nightingale Island instead.